orangeduck/mpc/README.md

 global lexer pool
 =================

-when ever a named lexer is created it will get added to this the `mpc_lexer_pool->lexer` array, and `mpc_lexer_t` contains a pointer to this pool accessable via the exact same name, and is thus self recursive
+when ever a named lexer is created it will get added to the `mpc_lexer_pool->lexer` array when ever a named lexer is freed it is removed from the `mpc_lexer_pool->lexer` array

+the structure `mpc_lexer_t` contains a pointer to this pool accessable via the exact same name, and is thus self recursive

 this allows for lexers to access and modify other lexers including themselves